o-ponchik/o-ponchik/README.md

 - 🔭 I’m currently working on [Ecommerce](https://github.com/o-ponchik/Ecommerce).

-- 🌱 As a continual learner, I'm currently mastering the art of React.
+- 🌱 As a continual learner, I'm currently mastering the art of Next.js.

 - ⚡ I'm on a quest to find my next big adventure in the web development world.